Global Hiring Guide

 Payroll tax registration: Register with state and federal tax authorities for tax reporting and tracking.
 Since the requirements and process differ for each business, you must research the rules that apply to them and seek help from an accountant for insights.

 Employee documentation: Having official policies or an employee handbook is crucial, even if you are a sole proprietor.
-They cover at-will employment status, benefits eligibility, pay schedules, equal employment opportunities, and other notifications required by law.
+They cover at-will employment status, employee benefits eligibility, pay schedules, equal employment opportunities, and other notifications required by law.

 Workers' compensation insurance: Protect your employees from work-related injuries by carrying workers' compensation insurance.
 This covers rehabilitation, recovery, or medical bills for employees' work-related injuries.